Keflon/MvvmZeroTutorialApp/README.md

 ![Image showing context menu to launch the Nuget package manager](https://github.com/Keflon/MvvmZeroTutorialApp/raw/master/Images/LaunchManageNuGetPackages.png "Manage NuGet packages")

 ### Install MvvmZero

+*Please note: You may need to update your `Xamarin.Forms` package before `MvvmZero` will install.
+To do so, Right-click on the **Solution**->Manage NuGet Packages **for Solution**, ensure 'Include prerelease' is not checked, check 'Select all packages', click 'Update'*

 ![Image showing how to install Mvvm Zero using NuGet](https://github.com/Keflon/MvvmZeroTutorialApp/raw/master/Images/InstallMvvmZero.png "Install MvvmZero")

-Note that installing MvvmZero also installs FunctionZero.CommandZero.
-You can read about it [here](https://github.com/Keflon/FunctionZero.CommandZero)
+Note that installing MvvmZero also installs FunctionZero.CommandZero automatically.
+You can read about CommandZero [here](https://github.com/Keflon/FunctionZero.CommandZero)

 ### While you're there, also add SimpleInjector
 ![Image showing how to install Simple Injector using NuGet](https://github.com/Keflon/MvvmZeroTutorialApp/raw/master/Images/InstallSimpleInjector.png "Install SimpleInjector")